Geometric Ergodicity of the multivariate COGARCH(1,1) Process: Proofs

-For discrete time chains there exist a well known concept of periodicty, see for example \cite[Chapter 5.4]{MT}.
+For discrete time chains there exists a well known concept of periodicity, see for example \cite[Chapter 5.4]{MT}.
 For continuous time processes this definition is not adaptable, since there are no fixed time steps.
 But a similar concept is the definition of aperiodicity for continuous time Markov processes as introduced in \cite{DMT1995}.

 \begin{definition}[{\cite{DMT1995}}, Chapter 3] A $\psi$-irreducible Markov process is called \textbf{aperiodic} if for some small set $C \in \mathcal B^+(X)$ there exists a $T$ such that $\p^t(x,C) >0$ for all $t\ge T$ and all $x\in C$. \end{definition}